-In this time and age, a good company reputation and building a loved brand has become so important.
+In this time and age, a good company reputation and building a loved brand have become so important.
 With a good reputation, you not only get to keep your best employees but also attract other top-notch employees to work for you.

 5. Compliance with the Law

-A business is as good as its compliance with the law of land in which it operates.
+A business is as good as its compliance with the law of the land in which it operates.
 Laws that include specific directions on rest and meal breaks are becoming more prevalent.
-Over the years, there have been dozens of lawsuits against businesses that don’t adhere to the state-specific laws, and it’s best to have a process in place to allow them as is directed.
+Over the years, there have been dozens of lawsuits against businesses that don’t adhere to state-specific laws, and it’s best to have a process in place to allow them as is directed.